IWAE-TIME/alpsim.github.io/content/documentation/start/ed.md

 plt.show()
 ```

-The final result should look like
+The final result should look like this:
 ![ED](/figs/ED_spin.png)